JoeyCacciatore3/-brains/docs/ARCHITECTURE.md

-  file_path_json TEXT NOT NULL,           -- Path to JSON discussion file file_path_md TEXT NOT NULL,             -- Path to Markdown discussion file token_count INTEGER NOT NULL DEFAULT 0, -- Current token count token_limit INTEGER NOT NULL DEFAULT 4800, -- Token limit (60% of 8K context) summary TEXT,                           -- Generated summary (if created) summary_created_at INTEGER,             -- Timestamp when summary was created created_at INTEGER NOT NULL,            -- Unix timestamp
+  file_path_json TEXT NOT NULL,           -- Path to JSON discussion file file_path_md TEXT NOT NULL,             -- Path to Markdown discussion file token_count INTEGER NOT NULL DEFAULT 0, -- Current token count token_limit INTEGER NOT NULL DEFAULT 4000, -- Token limit (50% of 8K context with safety buffer) summary TEXT,                           -- Generated summary (if created) summary_created_at INTEGER,             -- Timestamp when summary was created created_at INTEGER NOT NULL,            -- Unix timestamp